A Simple Harmonic Universe

 The cross-over from exponential to oscillatory behavior in the numerical solutions at $l \sim l_c = {1\over \sqrt{\gamma}}$, together with basic attempts to fit the growing solutions, suggest a rough form for the growing modes

 where $c \sim O(1)$, and $u_l(N)$ denotes the value of the $l$th momentum mode after $N$ oscillations, with starting vev $u_0$.
-The important physical question is:\ when does the energy density in these modes become large enough that they compete with the dominant energy sources present in our background geometry?
-The ratio of the energy density in the scalar perturbation to the cosmological constant is given by
+We will compute when these modes grow sufficiently to dominate the energy density, thus altering our solution.
+The ratio at $a_-$ of the energy density in the scalar perturbation to the domain wall network is given by

 Using (\ref{phigrowth}), and evaluating the resulting integral in a saddle-point approximation, we find the dominant $l$ is $l_{saddle}^2 \sim l_c^2/N$, and the energy ratio is thus

 So, backreaction from the classical scalar field becomes important after a number of cycles $N_c$ given by